alexandrudanpop/gatsby-theme-byfolio/www/src/experience/coera.md

     },
     {
       title: "Analytics platform",
-      description: "Created this beautifull application together with a small team",
+      description: "Created a beautifull application together with a small team",
       layout: "2",
       files:
         [